U.S. asks if food dyes make kids hyperactive

 WASHINGTON (Reuters) - U.S. regulators are weighing a question parents have asked since the 1970s: do artificial food dyes make children hyperactive?

-"There is convincing evidence that food dyes impair the behaviour of some children," said Michael Jacobson, head of the consumer group famous for exposing the fat and calories in movie-theatre popcorn and fast food.
+"There is convincing evidence that food dyes impair the behavior of some children," said Michael Jacobson, head of the consumer group famous for exposing the fat and calories in movie-theater popcorn and fast food.

 Jacobson and others will testify next week before a Food and Drug Administration advisory committee that will consider the question on Wednesday and Thursday.
 The FDA will hear the advisers' views before deciding whether to take any action, which could take months or years.

-"For certain susceptible children with ADHD and other problem behaviours, the data suggest their condition may be exacerbated" by substances in food including artificial colours, the FDA staff wrote in a preliminary analysis.
+"For certain susceptible children with ADHD and other problem behaviors, the data suggest their condition may be exacerbated" by substances in food including artificial colors, the FDA staff wrote in a preliminary analysis.